 A Chapter 13 bankruptcy payment plan is commonly known as a “wage earner's plan.”
 Chapter 13 bankruptcy is most appropriate if you have a steady job or other regular source of income and can devote a portion of your disposable income to a monthly payment plan.
 Chapter 13 bankruptcy is also appropriate if you have large amounts of debt which is secured by collateral, such as home loans, car loans, or appliances and furnishings that you bought on credit.
 Chapter 13 bankruptcy allows you to keep your assets while also becoming debt-free over time.
 In addition to your own financial responsibility, you may want to consider whether any of these loans were co-signed by friends or family members.
 Chapter 13 bankruptcy can protect them from having their property attacked to satisfy your debt.

 Every situation is unique.
 Whether you should file Chapter 13 bankruptcy or Chapter 7 bankruptcy or consider another option such as debt settlement depends upon your goals and your own particular combination of assets, liabilities, income and expenses.
 The first step is to sit down with an experienced bankruptcy attorney to discuss these matters.
-If you are in the Las Vegas or Henderson area and need to find an effective solution to unmanageable debt, contact Vohwinkel & Associates for a free consultation.
+If you are in the Las Vegas or Henderson area and need to find an effective solution to unmanageable debt, contact Vohwinkel Law for a free consultation.

-Modifying a real estate mortgage in a Chapter 13 used to be a burdensome affair.
+Modifying a Las Vegas real estate mortgage in a Chapter 13 used to be a burdensome affair.
 Since the debtor and creditor are required to agree on a modification of mortgage terms, delays often meant modification went by the wayside.